 An easy and inexpensive final tip to show your customers you care is a simple email.
 Plan for an email to go out to your customers a few days after their purchase to make sure everything was to their satisfaction.
 This is a great time to reiterate and be transparent about your awesome return policy.

 For an extra layer of personalization, thank all of your first-time customers for trusting your brand.
 Or, if it’s their 10th purchase, thank them for the loyalty and support.
 Segment your customers so that you can send an appropriate message that will truly resonate with the stage of their relationship with your brand.
 It will make them feel special and taken care of!

-We’re hopeful that some of the ideas we’ve shared in this article, Part Five of The Holidays in 20/20, will help you maximize revenue this holiday season in ways that benefit you and your brand for years to come.
+We’re hopeful that some of the ideas we’ve shared in this article will help you maximize revenue this holiday season in ways that benefit you and your brand for years to come.
 The most wonderful time of the year is coming FAST, and it’s time to get ready.
 Happy holidays, and happy planning!